Sahdevpatelpatel/Yield-Farming-Protocol-with-Staking-Rewards/README.md

 # Yield Farming Protocol with Staking Rewards

 ## Project Description
-A smart contract that allows users to stake ERC20 tokens and earn rewards in another ERC20 token over time, based on the number of blocks passed and the amount staked.
+A smart contract that allows users to stake ERC20 token and earn rewards in another ERC20 token over time, based on the number of blocks passed and the amount staked.

 ## Project Vision
 To enable decentralized yield farming where users can securely stake tokens and receive proportional rewards without relying on centralized entities.